Matthew-Oj/Matthew-Oj/README.md

 ### What You'll Find Here
 🖥️ **Software Engineering**: I love building applications and exploring new technologies.
 You'll find projects related to software development, including web applications, scripts, and more.

-🤖 **Machine Learning**: My interest in AI and machine learning is ever-growing.
+🤖 **Data Engineering & Machine Learning**: My interest in Data, AI and machine learning is ever-growing.
 I experiment with various ML models and projects to explore the power of data-driven solutions.
 I am currently working on getting something published 😄

 🌐 **Miscellaneous**: Occasionally, I might dabble in other tech-related fields or share useful resources and guides.